Auto Transcript

 Her name was Brooke.

 But over the next few years, the opposite happened.
-And by the time she turned five, Brooke stopped growing altogether.
+By the time she turned five, Brooke stopped growing altogether.

 At the age of eight, Brooke weighed just 13 pounds.

-Brooke’s condition of arrested arrested aging was so unusual that she actually began to garner n national attention and scientists and doctors across the country came to study her for possible clues on how to stop human aging.
+Brooke’s condition of arrested aging was so unusual that she actually began to garner national attention.
+Scientists and doctors across the country came to study her for possible clues on how to stop human aging.

 Finally, in 2013 at the age of 20, legally an adult, Brooke passed away, inhabiting the mind and body of a 2-year-old baby.

-Now, Brook’s mysterious condition is obviously the exception, thankfully, and not the norm because by and large, we expect our children to what?
+Now, Brooke’s mysterious condition is obviously the exception, thankfully, and not the norm because by and large, we expect our children to what?
+To grow.

-And in fact, when uh my wife and I had our kids, we would take them every week to get measured by the doctor.
-And they would measure your your weight, your length, your head size, and then they would show you where the baby fell in all of these charts.
+In fact, when my wife and I had our kids, we would take them every week to get measured by the doctor.
+They would measure your weight, your length, your head size, and then they would show you where the baby fell in all of these charts.

-And I’ll admit that I would kind of obsess over these numbers and these percentiles.
-And you know, this one’s head is in the 90th percentile.
-So, she must be smart.
+I’ll admit that I would kind of obsess over these numbers and these percentiles.
+This one’s head is in the 90th percentile, so she must be smart.
 But this one’s weight is only in the 70th percentile.
-That’s like a C minus.
-So, we got to work harder on that.
+That’s like a C minus, so we got to work harder on that.

-It’s easy, of course, to measure physical growth.
+It’s easy to measure physical growth.
 But what if we were to measure your spiritual growth as a Christian?

 Where would you land on the spiritual growth chart?